Donald Brown (defensive back): College career

 Brown was a member of the Oklahoma Sooners of the University of Oklahoma in 1981 as a running back but played very sparingly.
 On December 31, 1981, it was reported that he would likely redshirt the 1982 season.
-By December 1983, Brown had transferred to the University of Maryland for the 1984 season.
+By December 1983, Brown had transferred to the University of Maryland, College Park, for the 1984 season.
 He ended up switching to defensive back in 1984.
 He recorded one interception and five kick returns for 53 yards that year.
 He made one interception in 1985.

 Professional career

 Brown was selected by the San Diego Chargers in the fifth round, with the 129th overall pick, of the 1986 NFL draft.
 He officially signed with the team on July 21.
 He played in 13 games, starting seven, for the Chargers in 1986, recording one interception and two fumble recoveries.
 Brown was released on December 2, 1986.

 Brown signed with the Miami Dolphins on December 9, 1986.
 He appeared in two games for the Dolphins during the 1986 season.
 He was released on August 18, 1987.

 Brown was signed by the Los Angeles Raiders on August 20, 1987, and was released on August 27, 1987.

 On October 2, 1987, Brown signed with the New York Giants during the 1987 NFL players strike.
 He started all three strike games for the Giants, totaling one interception and one fumble recovery.
 He was released on October 19 after the strike ended.
 Brown later re-signed with the team on December 23, 1987.
 Brown was projected to start in place of the injured Mark Collins during the team's regular season finale but Brown did not end up playing in the game.
 He was released on July 24, 1988.

 Brown played in nine games for the Miami Hooters of the Arena Football League in 1994, recording 44 solo tackles, four assisted tackles, five interceptions, nine pass breakups, one forced fumble, and one fumble recovery.
 He was named second-team All-Arena as a defensive specialist for the 1994 season.
 The Hooters finished the year with a 5—7 record.
 He appeared in ten games in 1995, totaling four solo tackles, three assisted tackles, and one pass breakup.